 - For organizations embracing the pay as you go model to avoid standing up on dedicated infrastructure for short term projects.

 What Are Some Examples of Non EBS Applications Being Rehosted to OCI?

 If you have non-Oracle applications running on a VM on Oracle Cloud Infrastructure Compute Classic, these applications cannot be rebuilt with ease.
-Here you would you create a snapshot of the entire image (OS, application, configuration information, and data), import it into Oracle Cloud Infrastructure and rerun it there.
+Here you would create a snapshot of the entire image (OS, application, configuration information, and data), import it into Oracle Cloud Infrastructure, and rerun it there.
 Essentially, you are rehosting the application server from Oracle Cloud Infrastructure Compute Classic to Oracle Cloud Infrastructure.
 The application can also be an on-premise database deployment, which was installed and configured on the source virtual machine.